srsudar/eg/README.md

 `eg`.
 If you wish there was an option to remove or add blank lines, color something new, remove section symbols, etc, this is a good place to start.

+If multiple substitutions are present, they are sorted by alphabetically by name before being applied.

 ## Paging